griffithlab/civic-docs/docs/about/meetings.rst

 .. rubric:: Description

 The Jamboree/Hackathon will focus on promoting the standardization and dissemination of knowledge of the clinical significance of cancer variants.
-The hackathon and curation jamboree will be held as a pre-meeting of the 2023 Cancer Genomics Consortium annual conference.
+The hackathon and curation jamboree will be held as a pre-meeting of the 2023 Cancer Genomics Consortium (CGC) Annual Conference and co-hosted by the `Variant Interpretation for Cancer Consortium (VICC) <https://cancervariants.org/>`_, `CIViC <https://civicdb.org/>`_ and `ClinGen Somatic <https://www.clinicalgenome.org/working-groups/clinical-domain/somatic-cancer-cdwg/>`_.

 .. rubric:: Meeting Goals